The Mindful Christian: Cultivating a Life of Intentionality, Openness, and Faith

 by Irene Kraegel

 This new release from Fortress Press is where I share my own thoughts about the life-giving blend of Christianity and mindfulness practice.
 Both practical and inspirational in nature, the resource serves as a guide for people of faith who desire to experience emotional healing and growth as they pay more attention to God's work in each moment.
-Available for pre-order at Indiebound.org, Amazon.com, Barnesandnoble.com, and Christianbook.com - or ask about it at your local bookstore!
+Available at Indiebound.org, Amazon.com, Barnesandnoble.com, and Christianbook.com - or ask about it at your local bookstore!

 Right Here Right Now: The Practice of Christian Mindfulness